Once you’ve decided which tour suits you, you’ll want to pick a date and book in advance.

 The sanctuary authorities have imposed a limit of a maximum of five hundred people per day on the Inca Trail (between walkers, porters, cooks, and guides).
 Also, hikers must go with a licensed tour guide – the old days of going solo are long gone.

 It is essential to acclimatize to the altitude before embarking on the Inca Trail or any other high Andean trek, especially if you have flown directly from sea level.

-You should also know that in February this route is closed for maintenance work, but if we talk about Machu Picchu this is open every month of the year.
+You should also know that this route is closed in February for maintenance work, but if we talk about Machu Picchu, this is open every month of the year.

-We invite you to learn more about this beautiful hike, Kondor Path Tours; explains concretely what it is like to hike the Inca Trail.
+We invite you to learn more about this beautiful hike, Kondor Path Tours; it explains concretely what it is like to hike the Inca Trail.

 The Inca Trail to Machu Picchu is considered the best hike in South America and is valued by many hikers worldwide; this hike is one of the most beautiful worldwide, and many travelers seek to make this hike that the Incas walked.